19PHOBOSS98/OMNI-DRONES/README.md

    <li>
       Support For Varried Flight Components
       <p>
-         - This flight system was originaly meant to exclusively use redstone thrusters.
-However, Valkyrien Skies has a growing number of sub-mods.
-Most of which add different kinds of flight components to the game ranging from propellers, rotors and cola-rockets to ion-thrusters, jet engines and magic wands.
-This framework is meant to cater to a number of these components to let players build more than with just redstone thrusters.
+         - This flight system was originaly meant to exclusively use redstone thrusters but, Valkyrien Skies has a growing number of sub-mods.
+Most of them add different kinds of flight components to the game ranging from propellers, rotors and cola-rockets to ion-thrusters, jet engines and magic wands.
+This framework is meant to cater to a number of these components to let players build with more than just redstone thrusters.
       </p>
    </li>
    <li>
       Pulse Width Modulation
       <p>
          - When using Redstone controlled thrusters for propulsion, the system uses PWM Redstone signals to have finer control over the thrusters.
-As Minecraft's power system, Redstone only operates in integer values ranging from 0 to 15, making it very difficult to have precise thrust vectoring without modulating the signals.
+Redstone only operates in integer values ranging from 0 to 15, making it very difficult to have precise thrust vectoring without modulating the signals.
       </p>
    </li>

    <li>
       Thrust Vectoring
       <p>
          - The system uses thrust vectoring techniques to allow omnidirectional flight.
-The net thrust of all the onboard thrusters dictates the aircrafts position and orientation in space.
+The net thrust of all the onboard thrusters controls the aircrafts position and orientation in space.
       </p>
    </li>
    <li>
       Automatic Jacobian Matrix Construction
       <p>
-         - Here, a Jacobian matrix is used to map the calculated net force and torque to the individual onboard thrusters' force and torque values to control the aircraft.
-I've made it so the system would build the matrix for you from a list of the onboard active thrusters.
+         - Here, a Jacobian matrix is used to map the needed net force and torque to the individual onboard thrusters' force and torque values to control the aircraft.
+I've made it so the system would build the matrix for you from a list of onboard active thrusters.
       </p>
    </li>
    <li>Swappable Feedback Controllers:
       <p>
          - A feedback control loop is used to achive precise control over the aircraft's flight behaviour.
-For the time being, I've mostly used P.I.D. controllers.
-However, I've made it so that the framework allows the users to easily swapout the default controller with any feedback controller they might need.
+I've mostly used P.I.D. controllers for the time being.
+Though, I've made it so that the framework allows the users to easily swapout the default controller with any feedback controller they might need or want.
       </p>
       <ul>
          <li>
             PID Controllers
             <p>
                - Proportional, Integral and Derivative feedback control is considered one of the simplest and widely used control loops in control systems.
-Here I demonstrate the use of two of its most common forms:
+Here, I demonstrate the use of two of its most common forms:
             </p>
             <ul>
                <li>
                   Continuous
                   <p>
                   - I used a continuous implementation of a PID controller when I started out building this library.
 It's meant to sample error values in a continuous time domain.
-That means it needs smooth FPS to work.
+That means it needs smooth frame rates to work.
 When I started moving out of the test phase and into a laggy game server, I had to use a discrete PID controller.
                   </p>
                </li>
                <li>
                   Discrete
                   <p>
-                  - While not as accurate as continuous PID controllers, this can adapt to changing sample time durations.
+                  - While not as accurate as continuous PID controllers, this can adapt to changing sample time intervals.
 This makes it more suitable for laggy PVP servers.
                   </p>
                </li>
             </ul>